RedisGears/RedisGears/docs/commands.md

 _Arguments_

-* REPLACE - an optional argument, instructs Triggers and Functions to replace the function if its already exists.
+* REPLACE - an optional argument, instructs Triggers and Functions to replace the function if it already exists.
 * CONFIG - a string representation of a JSON object that will be provided to the library on load time, for more information refer to [library configuration](function_advance_topics.md#library-configuration)
 * _library code_ - the library code